 3. Monitor Your Bill

 Unless there’s been a drastic change in how you use water recently, your water bill should remain within the same range month to month.
-If your bill is rising consistently, but your water use habits haven’t changed, a leak may be to blame.
+If your bill is rising consistently, but your water use habits haven’t changed, a leak may be blamed.
 Gather some statements from the past few months and compare them to check for a steady increase.

 4. Grab Some Food Coloring

-Toilets can account for up to 30 percent of your water use, so you should check to ensure they’re running properly.
+Toilets can account for up to 30 percent of your water use, so you should check to ensure they’re running correctly.
 To test for leaks, add a few drops of food coloring to your toilet tank and wait 10 minutes.
-If the color shows up in your bowl, then you have a leak allowing water to flow from the tank to your drain without ever flushing the bowl.
+If the color shows up in your bowl, you have a leak allowing water to flow from the tank to your drain without ever flushing the bowl.

 5. Check Exterior Usage

-Leaks don’t just happen inside the home; they occur outside as well.
+Leaks don’t just happen inside the home; they occur outside.
 First, check your outside spigots by attaching a garden hose.
 If water seeps through the tap while the hose is running, replace the rubber hose gasket and ensure that all connections are tight.
 In addition, you should have a professional inspect your irrigation system regularly to catch any leaks early on.
 A system with even a minor leak could be wasting 6,300 gallons of water per month.

 6. Use Common Sense

 Regularly check in the back of cabinets and under basins for any signs of mold or foul smells that indicate a leak: prompt attention could save you thousands in repairs.
 Also, consider having a professional plumber make an annual inspection of your home to check for leaks or potential problems.